-This year, freelancing and working online has become the new norm.
-In this article, Debbi Shibuya, shares how you can leverage Fiverr as either a full-time gig or side hustle in order to build experience and gain long-term clients.
+This year, freelancing and working online have become the new norm.
+In this article, Debbi Shibuya shares how you can leverage Fiverr as either a full-time gig or side hustle in order to build experience and gain long-term clients.

 Five months ago, I was unemployed and uncertain about my future.

 Now, I freelance on the side as a proofreader and copyeditor through Fiverr Pro.
 In my first month on the platform, I made over $1,000 USD (after the 20% commission was taken out, as well).

 I want to show you how easy it is to get started with Fiverr and start making more money today.

 What is Fiverr?

 Put simply, Fiverr is one of many freelancing platforms online in which you can make a steady income if you put in consistent work.
 Its mission is to “change how the world works together” and connects businesses with freelancers who offer digital services in 300+ categories.